 The worst farm fire in decades kills 18,000 cows in West Texas

-A fire erupted on a family farm in west Texas this week, killing about 18,000 cows that were worth millions of dollars.
+A fire erupted on a family farm in west Texas this week, killing about 18,000 cows that were worth millions of dollars and injuring one worker.

 The blaze happened Monday at South Fork Dairy near Dimmitt, Texas.
 A fire crew rescued one employee who was trapped inside a farm facility.
 No other employees were injured, according to the Castro County sheriff's office.